-- IDL faculty and students are not required to engage in courses. - Faculty are not required to grade during this time. - Faculty are not required to answer calls or emails during this time. - Students may continue to work during a holiday or break. - Any course announcements, on-campus schedule changes, due date and deadline changes, etc. will be communicated within each Canvas course.
+- Faculty and students are not required to engage in courses. - Faculty are not required to grade during this time. - Faculty are not required to answer calls or emails during this time. - Students may continue to work during a holiday or break.